SorinoSSK/VFlowTech-Doc/content/apps/widget-manager/widget-manager/index.md

 Click on this icon to launch the Widget Manager app.
 The Widget Manager app will open, and default tab is the `Home` tab, as in the image below.

 {{< img-simple src="widget-manager-home.png" alt="Widget Manager home" class="border-0 rounded-circle" >}}

+In the Widget Manager app, there is a sidebar menu with the following icons.

+{{< img-simple src="widget-manager-menu.png" alt="Widget Manager menu" class="border-0 rounded-circle" >}}